samkeen/dapper/README.md

 * **Compactness and low noise**
 Acomplish whats needs in a way that makes sense with as little code as possible.

+* **Law Of Demeter enforced**
+Classes and methods are small and specific.
+Strive to have proper separation of of concernes throughout the codebase.

 * **Laziness**
 Do work only when you have to.